lcvaleski/research/research-board/README.md

-# Research Board
+# Startup Research Board

-A brutally simple research board for startup founders to save links and thoughts.
+A brutally simple research board for startup founders to track competitors and save research links/thoughts.

 ## Setup